RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Revelation Through Covenants

 God made covenants - a posh word for promise - with a number of famous people in the Bible.
 Possibly the most famous are those involving Noah and Abraham.
-There are aspects from both covenants that provide revelation to Christians today.
+There are aspects of both covenants that provide revelation to Christians today.

 The Covenant with Noah